undersea-nate/dc_bike_trip_project/README.md

 ## Dataset

 The Capital Bikeshare website [uploads data quarterly](https://s3.amazonaws.com/capitalbikeshare-data/index.html).
 From April 2021 onwards, the uploaded datasets changed slightly in format, requiring separate airflow DAGs to handle the data differently depending on upload date.
-This change affected the names of several columns but also added more variables (such as latitude and longitude) to each ride.
-Latitude and longitude were added to the pre-April 2021 datasets with DBT later on in the project.
+This change affected the names of several columns but also added several more variables to each ride.
+Latitude and longitude were added to the pre-April 2021 datasets with DBT later on in the project to be consistent with data collected post-April 2021.
 Other columns were renamed within DBT so that a final, master dataset could be created.

-The final dataset (after transformations) will have these columns:
+The final dataset (after transformations) has these columns:

 * Date
 * Year